sif/Personal/README.md

 * TopCoder platform isn't what it used to be.
 It parses regex differently.
 What works on my compiler doesn't always work on their's for some reason.
 This issue has been brought up before by others.
 * Poked around.
 Turns out regex is poorly implemented in a lot of C++ compilers.

-### School Projects
----
-* School project relates to work done at KCC or NYU.
-* Most of the code at KCC were in C++.
-* Most of the work at NYU were done in C/C++/Python.
-* My professors said to not put up their code.
-So...
-* As a result, mostly for referencing.

-### License
----
-I use GNU AGPLv3.